 This course examines alternative dispute resolution mechanisms with a focus on conciliation within a global context, the Constitution and relevant legislation.
 The course covers recent policy and jurisprudential developments in dispute resolution.
 It affords candidates the opportunity to learn how conciliation works in practice through simulation exercises.
-Topics include defining dispute resolution, defining conciliation and an overview of its various models, conciliation compared to facilitation, mediation, arbitration and litigation, conciliation within a global context, conciliation and the Constitution and access to justice, conciliation and the legislative framework, distinguishing between conflicts and disputes, rights versus interests disputes, interest versus positions (getting to 'yes' negotiation skills), ethics in conciliation (conflicts of interest, conciliation process, closure of the process, drafting certificate and outcome reports and drafting settlement agreements.
+Topics include defining dispute resolution, defining conciliation and an overview of its various models, conciliation compared to facilitation, mediation, arbitration and litigation, conciliation within a global context, conciliation and the Constitution and access to justice, conciliation and the legislative framework, distinguishing between conflicts and disputes, rights versus interests disputes, interest versus positions (getting to 'yes' negotiation skills), ethics in conciliation (conflicts of interest, confidentiality, mediator liability), social justice, diversity and multiculturalism, conducting an effective conciliation process, closure of the process, drafting certificate and outcome reports and drafting settlement agreements.
 The candidate is coached in the role of a conciliator through simulated exercises by an experienced CCMA commissioner.